gem/oq-engine/doc/getting-started/installation-instructions/server.md

 The `local_settings.py` file must be located under the folder `openquake/server` of the oq-engine repository.

-For example if you clone the repository in the folder `/opt/openquake/src/oq-engine/` you must place the file in `/opt/openquake/src/oq-engine/openquake/server`
+For example if you clone the repository in the folder `/opt/openquake/src/oq-engine/` you must place the file in `/opt/openquake/src/oq-engine/openquake/server`.

-If you only download install.py file and run the installation, the `local_settings.py` file must be located in `/opt/openquake/venv/lib/python3.11/site-packages/openquake/server` (replacing python3.11 with the actual python version)
+If you only download the install.py file and run the installation, the `local_settings.py` file must be located in `/opt/openquake/venv/lib/python3.11/site-packages/openquake/server` (replacing python3.11 with the actual python version).

-Copy `openquake/server/local_settings.py.server` to `openquake/server/local_settings.py`.
+Then, copy the contents of `openquake/server/local_settings.py.server` into `openquake/server/local_settings.py`.

-#### Configure the STATIC_ROOT Folder
+#### Configure the STATIC_ROOT folder

 STATIC_ROOT is the full, absolute path to your static files folder.
-Please remember to create the folder /var/www and set the ownership to user openquake.
+Please remember to create the folder `/var/www` and set the ownership to the user `openquake`.

 ```console
 sudo mkdir /var/www